hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

 This will help out to do some physics analysis and start to search for the physics process in which we are interested.
 In this case is the 4 lepton final state.

-To do this, we will select from all samples that the following:
+To do this, we will select all events, from all the samples, that satisfy the following criteria:

-- the leptons needed to activate either the muon or electron trigger,
+- the leptons need to activate either the muon or electron trigger,
 - number of leptons in the final state should be 4,
 - the total net charge should be zero,
 - the sum of the types (11:e, 13:mu) can be 44 (eeee), 52 (mumumumu) or 48 (eemumu),
 - good leptons with high transverse momentum

 Let's visualize some of these requirements.
-For this, let continue working with the "data_A" sample.
+For now, let us continue working with the "data_A" sample.
-We can take a look how many good leptons we have in the event:
+We can see how many good leptons we have in the event, by printing:
 ~~~
 branches['data_A']['good_lep']
 ~~~